 Student Health Services

 The Student Health and Counseling Center is located on the ground floor of New Res Hall and is open Monday through Friday from 9:00 am to 5:00 pm.
 The center provides basic health services for students as well as counseling services.
-During the pandemic, all services have been provided via telehealth, with limited in-person healthcare two days a week by appointment only.
 Over the counter medications for minor conditions are available by self-serve at the kiosk inside the door, and also at Campus & Public Safety for student convenience.

 The Washington Hospital (5 minutes away) serves as our campus clinic.
 While students can go to the full-service clinic at any time, dedicated appointment times are available each afternoon and on some evenings.

 A full counseling center is available to students on campus.
 Appointments can be made in advance to see counselors.
-Additionally, the counseling center provides educational testing services, health and wellness screenings, group counseling (in additional to individual) and programs and outreach.
+Additionally, the counseling center provides educational testing services, health and wellness screenings, group counseling (in additional to individual) programs and outreach.

 For medical emergencies, students should contact Campus & Public Safety, 911, or go to the Washington Hospital.